jhamby/vms-lavdriver/README.md

 # vms-laxdriver
-[OpenVMS](https://vmssoftware.com/) Load Average eXtended device driver (LAX0:), written in C, using IEEE floats.
+[OpenVMS](https://vmssoftware.com/) Load Average eXtended device driver (LAX0:), written in C, using fixed-point arithmetic.

 This driver is designed after the original LAVDRIVER, provided for reference in the `orig-src` directory.
-The major differences are that it's now much smaller, because it's written in C instead of VAX MACRO, it returns the values as IEEE floats instead of VAX F_floating values (you can compile the test program with different `/FLOAT` values to verify that they match), and the system load average computation now gets values from the system instead of locking the *SCHED* spinlock and counting them manually.
+The major differences are that it's now much smaller, because it's written in C instead of VAX MACRO, and it returns the values as 32-bit integers with a 14-bit scaling factor, instead of as VAX `F_floating` values.

 Another difference from LAVDRIVER is that the load averages are not divided by the number of active CPUs, but reflect the total number of processes